Anjisnu-123/Ensemble-learning/Day 035 /index.md

     - Ginni impurity
     - ENtropy
   - Random forest construction
+  -
 > [!IMPORTANT]
-> for regressinon task mean of all decision trees
+> for regressinon task  we take mean of all decision trees,
-> for classification taks mode of all
+> for classification taks we take mode of all

 - key features and concepts
   - Feature importance measures